Divide-and-Conquer-AGO/ago-website/content/features/index.md

 ### Battle AI
 Battle AI has been completely re-written from scratch in Lua and at the engine level, using the Engine Overhaul Project.
 The most important changes are that

-- The AI should now be less prone to getting "stuck" and should generally be a lot more active
+- The AI should now be less prone to getting "stuck" or standing still and generally will be a lot more active
 - The AI will now have custom behaviour when defending certain settlement levels such as villages
-- The AI should now be able to better determine if it should attack or use it's range superiority
+- The AI should now be able to better determine if it should attack directly or use it's range superiority
 - The AI will now attack multiple gates during siege battles making defending siege battles a lot more interesting
 - The AI can now properly use hero abilities in battles
 - The AI can now properly attack gates with elephant artillery units (vanilla bug)